About

 Hi.
 I’m CJ.
 The thing I like to do most is write.
-I strive to write clear handouts, usable websites, and honest blog posts.
+I strive to write honest essays, usable websites, and clear math.

 My full name’s Carl Joshua Quines, but you can call me CJ.
-I’m twenty-one, and I’m a incoming senior at the Massachusetts Institute of Technology.
+I’m twenty-three, and I work as a full-stack developer for Instabase.
+I graduated from the Massachusetts Institute of Technology in 2023.

 Here’s my resume, some frequently asked questions, and contact details.